 Hey, there, and thanks for stopping by!
-I’m SpeakerFlow’s Content and Design Manager, meaning that I’m responsible for our branding, graphic design, blog and podcast content, email marketing – all that fun stuff under the “marketing” umbrella.
+I’m SpeakerFlow’s Marketing Coordinator, meaning that I’m responsible for our branding, graphic design, blog and podcast content, email marketing – all that fun stuff under the “marketing” umbrella.

 I’ve also been referred to as the “Energizer Bunny” an alarmingly large number of times.
 So, either I’m really efficient or I have a caffeine problem.
 Either way, I just like to be busy! 🏃♀️

 To hit the highlights, I was born in central Minnesota and graduated high school in 2015, after which I attended the University of Minnesota for two and half years.
 During that time I studied biology, art, and design.

 However, over the last decade, I’ve worked mainly in non-artistic fields, including small animal veterinary medicine, maintenance, agriculture, and software sales.
 In fact, it wasn’t until SpeakerFlow was formed in spring 2019 that I branched into graphic design full-time.